erwinmagno101/fast-food/README.md

 # Fast Food App - Front End Examination

-This is an Ionic Vue application built for PRAXXYS It provides a front end and backend (simulated through Pinia State Management).
+This is an Ionic Vue application built for PRAXXYS hiring examination.
+It has functionalities in both front end and backend (simulated through Pinia State Management).

 # Technologies Used